 I strongly recommend visiting one of his recent projects if possible.
 This way, you will be able to look at the finishing touches and fine details for yourself, which are impossible to judge by looking at the pictures.

 Avoid taking any shortcuts during this preparation stage.
-Spending a week or two closely examining your participating builders will save you considerable amounts of time and money in the long run, as you will find the right builder first time.
+Spending a week or two closely examining your participating builders will save you considerable amounts of time and money in the long run, as you will find the right builder the first time.

-Attention to the details is key
+Attention to the Details is Key

 You may have noticed that I’ve mentioned the phrase “attention to the details” quite a few times.
-A builder with the “attention to the details” attitude should apply the same approach not only to the cosmetic stages of the project, but to the structural steps as well.
-A house renovation project is always full of surprises, and is a complex combination of very different jobs; you therefore need an experienced builder who pays attention to the details in order to find efficient and effective solutions to the surprises and problems that often arise as a project progresses.
+A builder with the “attention to the details” attitude should apply the same approach not only to the cosmetic stages of the project but to the structural steps as well.
+A house renovation project is always full of surprises, and is a complex combination of very different jobs; you, therefore, need an experienced builder who pays attention to the details in order to find efficient and effective solutions to the surprises and problems that often arise as a project progresses.

 Here are some details to look for which will help to judge if the builder has an eye for detail: